-The high majority of cycling brands sell a cycling cap or berretta.
+The high majority of cycling brands sell cycling caps.
 Since the cap itself is a highly expressive item that tells the world ‘I am a cyclist’, you might as well opt for one that tells them what sort of cyclist you are, too (and yes, brand leanings do give a little insight..)

 Do you wear a cycling cap?

 Join 10,221 fellow cyclists who are subscribed to the London Cyclist newsletter

 Sign up for our free newsletter to get...

 - Advice on the best cycling gear

 - A Friday roundup of all the latest London cycling news

 - Exclusive content not available on the blog

 Subscribe today, and get exclusive access forever!
 (It's free)